Posted 6/10/2021

 The traditional model of publishing papers is an unsatisfactory way to document computational or data-related scholarship.
 There are several benefits to publicly sharing the source code and data underlying computational research:

-• It more completely documents your research.
+It more completely documents your research.
 Readers can understand what was done by looking at and running the code rather than inferring based only on the description in the paper.
 The Reproducible Research movement argues that you should provide code to document data analysis scholarship for this reason.

-• It increases the adoption of your research.
+It increases the adoption of your research.
 Readers are much more likely to adopt a computational approach if they can download and run the code, rather than writing new code from scratch.
 The majority of my most highly cited papers have accompanying code that readers can download and use to solve a particular problem.
 I am certain that these papers would have been much less popular if we had only written a paper and not provided the code.

-• It is easier to write the accompanying paper.
+It is easier to write the accompanying paper.
 If you know that you will provide the code, you can write about concepts without worrying about documenting every algorithmic detail.

 Services such as GitHub make it easy to share your code.
 These services also help you develop your code, track bugs, and collaborate.

-Once you agree to share code, you have to decide what to provide.
-I suggest posting a repository that, when run, will reproduce all of the figures and results in your paper; this is ideal, as it fully documents your paper.
+Once you agree to share code, decide what to provide.
+Ideally, post a repository that, when run, will reproduce all of the figures and results in your paper; this is ideal, as it fully documents your paper.
 There are cases when that is not practical (e.g., because you cannot share some data, or you relied on a complex workflow that is difficult to package for re-use).
 If data privacy limits you from reproducing your figures, consider posting a complete workflow that runs on hypothetical data you made up.
 Then you have documented the workflow even if readers cannot reproduce your results.
 If your workflow is too complex to share fully, consider what parts would be helpful to a reader.
 Is there a particular step in the workflow where your contribution adds a lot of value?
 In that case, perhaps you can share a nicely packaged tool for only that single step.

 When you share, do your best to provide clear and documented code, but remember that you aren’t providing commercial software.
 Do your best to make it understandable by others, but you don’t need to write a manual or create a user interface.
 You have already done the reader a big favor by sharing your code, and you can reasonably ask them to do some work to use your code if they are very interested.